A national sports governing body partnered with Condeco and Amicus to adopt flexible work and facilitate a growing workforce at its headquarters.

 To solve this problem, CA decided to move towards a more flexible working model, whereby employees would work from home some of the time, and would book a desk for the times when they were needed in the office.
 CA sought a solution that would not only enable this, but would also handle COVID-related concerns such as limiting office capacity, contact tracing and movement around the building.

-– Emma Cashen, Office Services & Technology Adoption Cricket Australia
+– Emma Cashen, Office Services & Technology Adoption, Cricket Australia

 To solve these challenges, CA turned to Condeco, in partnership with Amicus, an Australian workspace design and fitout expert.
-Condeco’s team in Australia worked with CA to onboard the workspace management solution as quickly as possible, and exceeded expectations in getting the system fully up and running in just over four weeks.
+Condeco’s team in Australia worked with CA to onboard the workspace booking solution as quickly as possible, and exceeded expectations in getting the system fully up and running in just over four weeks.
 Now the entire workforce is able to book workspaces as and when required, and when suitable spaces are available.

-Initially, CA made every desk bookable by any person at any time, before they moved towards a more structured approach where certain floors were pre-allocated to certain teams.
+Initially, CA made every workspace bookable by any person at any time, before they moved towards a more structured approach where certain floors were pre-allocated to certain teams.
 This evolved into use of Condeco’s ‘neighborhood’ functionality, where different groups get preferential access to different areas.